 In connection with this offering, we have adopted a compensation policy that, effective upon the effective date of this offering, will be applicable to all of our non-employee directors other than Messrs.
 Keenan, Halloran and Deignan.
-Pursuant to this policy, each eligible non-employee director other than the chairperson of the board will receive an annual cash retainer of \$50,000 and the chairperson will receive an annual cash retainer of \$50,000.
+Pursuant to this policy, each eligible non-employee director other than the chairperson of the board will receive an annual cash retainer of \$50,000 and the chairperson will receive an annual cash retainer of \$65,000.
 Each audit committee member other than the committee chairperson will receive an additional annual cash retainer of \$20,000.
-Each compensation committee member other than the committee chairperson will receive an additional annual cash retainer of \$10,000 and the committee chairperson will receive an additional annual cash retainer of \$20,000.
-Each compensation committee member other than the committee chairperson will receive an additional annual cash retainer of \$15,000.
-Each nominating and corporate governance committee member other than the committee chairperson will receive an additional annual cash retainer of \$5,000 and the committee chairperson will receive an additional annual cash retainer of \$5,000.
-Each nominating and corporate governance committee member other than the committee chairperson will receive an additional annual cash retainer of \$5,000 and the committee chairperson will receive an additional annual cash retainer of \$5,000 and the committee chairperson will receive an additional annual cash retainer of \$5,000 and the committee chairperson will receive an additional annual cash retainer of \$5,000 and the committee chairperson will receive an additional annual cash retainer of \$10,000.
+Each compensation committee member other than the committee chairperson will receive an additional annual cash retainer of \$7,500 and the committee chairperson will receive an additional annual cash retainer of \$15,000.
+Each nominating and corporate governance committee member other than the committee chairperson will receive an additional annual cash retainer of \$5,000 and the committee chairperson will receive an additional annual cash retainer of \$10,000.
 Each annual retainer will be paid quarterly in arrears.
 Under the director compensation policy, directors may elect to receive all (but not less than all) of his or her annual retainers in the form of common stock (in lieu of cash).

 Pursuant to the director compensation policy, we also intend to grant an annual award of restricted stock with a grant-date fair value of \$55,000 to each non-employee director who receives cash compensation.
-We expect that the first such award, in respect of service from the date of this offering through December 31,

-2015, for each eligible non-employee director shall consist of terms of each restricted stock award will be set forth in a written award agreement between each director and us, which we intend will generally provide for vesting after one year of continued service as a director (or, in the case of the first award, continued service through the 181st day following the date upon which our common stock is listed (or approved for listing) on NASDAQ, subject, in either case, to acceleration upon a change in control.
+We expect that the first such award, in respect of service from the date of this offering through December 31, 2015, for each eligible non-employee director shall consist of shares of restricted stock with a grant date value equal to a prorated portion of the annual award (based on the remainder of calendar year 2015) and will be made in connection with this offering.
+The terms of each restricted stock award will be set forth in a written award agreement between each director and us, which we intend will generally provide for vesting after one year of continued service as a director (or, in the case of the first award, continued service through the 181st day following the date upon which our common stock is listed (or approved for listing) on NASDAQ, subject, in either case, to acceleration upon a change in control.
 Directors elected or appointed mid-quarter will receive a pro-rated portion of the annual retainer and the annual award, in each case adjusted to reflect his or her period of service.
-In connection with this offering, we also intend to issue additional shares of restricted stock to each of Messrs.
+In connection with this offering, we also intend to issue 21,041 additional shares of restricted stock to each of Messrs.
 Brightbill and Twomey outside of the director compensation policy.